-MARYLAND Statute(s) and regulation(s) MD.
+MARYLAND Statute(s) and MD.
 CODE ANN.
-HEALTH-GEN. §§ 24-801 to -809 (West 2021); MD.
+HEALTH-GEN. §§ 24-801 to -809 (West 2022); regulation(s) MD.
 CODE ANN.
-HEALTH-GEN. §§ 24-901 to -909 (West 2021); MD.
+HEALTH-GEN. §§ 24-901 to -909 (West 2022); MD.
 CODE REGS.
-10.52.01.01 to .09 (2021) Does state allow SSPs by statute/regulation?
-Yes.
-Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
-Unknown.
-Program components § 24-801 - definitions related to SSP. § 24-802 - establishes the AIDS Prevention Sterile Needle and Syringe Exchange; the SSP shall provide for the exchange by participants of used hypodermic needles and syringes for sterile hypodermic needles and syringes and operate in accordance with procedures approved, with the advice and approval of the oversight committee, by the commissioner of health. § 24-803 - program methods and practices.
-The SSP shall: (1) be designed and maintained to provide maximum security of exchange locations and equipment, including security measures that may be required to control the use and dispersal of hypodermic needles and syringes and security measures that allow for a full accounting of the number of hypodermic needles and syringes in circulation and the number in storage; (2) be operated to allow participants to exchange used hypodermic needles and syringes at any exchange location, if more than one location is available; (3) include appropriate levels of staff expertise in working with injecting drug users and adequate staff training in providing community referrals, counseling, and preventive education; (4) provide for the dissemination of other preventative means for curtailing the spread of the HIV infection; (5) provide a linkage for referrals to drug counseling and treatment services, and follow-up to those referrals to assure that participants receive the treatment they desire; (6) educate injecting drug users on the dangers of contracting the HIV infection or the hepatitis B virus through needle-sharing practices and unsafe sexual behaviors; (7) include policies and procedures for the screening of applicants to the SSP in order to preclude noninjecting drug users from participating in the SSP;
+10.52.01.01 to .09 (2022) Does state allow SSPs by Yes. statute/regulation?
+1 65.
+Do any municipalities or Unknown. counties within state allow Chknown. or ban SSPs by ordinance or regulation?
+MD CODE AND HEALTH GEN SS 24 901 to 900 apply to the Program components MD.
+CODE ANN.
+HEALTH-GEN. §§ 24-801 to -809 apply to the AIDS Prevention Sterile Needle and Syringe Exchange Pilot Program established in 1994 in the City of Baltimore. § 24-801 - definitions. § 24-802 - establishes the AIDS Prevention Sterile Needle and Syringe Exchange Pilot Program in the Baltimore City Health Department.
+Provides that the SSP shall provide for the exchange by participants of used hypodermic needles and syringes for sterile hypodermic needles and syringes and operate in accordance with procedures approved, with the advice and approval of the oversight committee, by the commissioner of health. § 24-803 - program methods and practices.
+The SSP shall: (1) be designed and maintained to provide maximum security of exchange locations and equipment, including security measures that may be required to control the use and dispersal of hypodermic needles and syringes and security measures that allow for a full accounting of the number of hypodermic needles and syringes in circulation and the number in storage; (2) be operated to allow participants to exchange used hypodermic needles and syringes at any exchange location, if more than one location is available; (3) include appropriate levels of staff expertise in working with injecting drug users and adequate staff training in providing community referrals, counseling, and preventive education; (4) provide for the dissemination of other preventative means for curtailing the spread of the HIV infection; (5) provide a linkage for referrals to drug counseling and treatment services, and follow-up to those referrals to assure that participants receive the treatment they desire; (6) educate injecting drug users on the dangers of contracting the HIV infection or the hepatitis B virus through needle-sharing practices and unsafe sexual behaviors; (7) include policies and procedures for the screening of applicants to the SSP in order to preclude noninjecting drug users from participating in the SSP; (8) establish procedures for identifying SSP participants that are consistent with the confidentiality provisions of this subtitle; and (9) establish a method of identification and authorization for SSP staff members who have access to hypodermic needles, syringes, or SSP records.